shakr07/Blog_App_2.0/README.md

 ## Important

 - Initially, JWT Auth was used, but due to an error in establishing protected routes, the Context API is now used.
 When login is successful, all routes are accessible to the respective components.
+I got stuck and messed up the code, which is why I deleted the main branch and created a new branch named "completed."
-- An admin profile is necessary for management, but it was not created.
+- An admin profile is necessary for management, but I forgot to create one.
+- I also forgot to add the functionality for editing the user profile.

 ## Login and Sign Up

-- The application accepts username, email, and password.
+- The application accepts a username, email, and password.
 - Bcrypt is used for password verification and confidentiality.
 - Users must log in before accessing the blog.